Published on April 17th, 2017 | by Ruben0

 Tosca de Antehojuelas / Tosca de Lentejuelas

 The antehojuelas subtype is a rather loose, crumbly and porous type of albariza.
 It is easy to work and its structure (which contains lots of diatoms) will act as a sponge to store rainwater in winter.
 It’s soft when wet, but it forms hard lumps when dry.
 Thanks to the high content of calcium carbonate (up to 80%), the clay texture does not crack.
-Lentejuelas contains a bit more sand and is generally easier to work.
+Lentejuelas contains a bit more sand and is generally even easier to work.
 These types of pure albariza typically lead to a very fresh but uncompromising wine, with a sharp finesse and often a relatively high acidity.
 Direct, vertical wines, if you like, and classic Finos / Manzanillas.
-Found primarily in coastal areas, for instance in the pago Miraflores Baja or El Carrascal, which is a surprisingly little known name but one that is highly regarded among winemakers.
+Found primarily in coastal areas, for instance in the pago Miraflores Baja or El Carrascal near Sanlúcar (see my map of pagos in the sherry region).
 It is also found in La Atalaya, a region located further away from the ocean and with a higher altitude.

 Tosca Cerrada / Tosca Basta

 Tosca Cerrada is a very tough type of albariza with a slightly more grey tint, lower chalk levels (50-60%) than the purer Antehojuelas and a cement-like solidity (hence cerrada or closed).
 When wet it becomes soft and appears to melt.
 It occupies a large portion of the Jerez area, up to 80% of the current vineyards are on Tosca Cerrada.
 Found in the pago Miraflores Alta, Pastrana and Callejuela and associated with a few highly appreciated wines like Barbiana and Manzanilla Pastrana.
 This type of albariza still leads to a fine, velvety wine, with a bit more structure than Antehojuelas and more elegance.
 It commonly expresses more floral notes and will result in fairly rounded wines, somewhere in the middle of Antehojuelas and Barajuelas.

 Tosca de Barajuelas